 To reach out is a sign of strength; everyone needs support at some point in their lives.
 It’s all to do with how we perceive things.
 ‘Over the years, we cultivate a pattern of beliefs that either blend themselves into positive or negative thoughts.’

 Asking for help is a sign of maturity and a confidence thing.
 It allows us to get past negative experiences so that we are able to form bonds with the people giving us support and makes for better relationships.
 I have seen first-hand what happens when we stop people from helping.
 Invariably we will struggle.

-Once we’ve accepted it’s okay to accept and have support, we will be able to ask for anyone’s help.
-We should also be able to share our feelings with people who will listen and care for us and although that sounds easy, it’s really not.
-Listening is a skill, but far too often we end up talking to people who set to judge, criticise or blame us.
+Once we’ve accepted it’s okay to accept and have support, we will ask for help.
+We should share our feelings with people who will listen and care for us and although that sounds easy, it’s not.
+Listening is a skill, but far too often we end up talking to the very people who set to judge, criticise and blame us.

 That is particularly true when it comes to dysfunctional relationships.
-We tend to talk to the people we’ve always talked to whether they’re right for us or not, instead of reaching out to those who will listen and care for us.
+We talk to the people who are dysfunctional whether they’re right for us or not, instead of us reaching out to those who will listen and want to care for us.